within Pexip Infinity

 - All other Conferencing Nodes send lower-resolution thumbnails of each of the participants connected to it.

-As shown in the diagram above, if the current and previous speakers are connected to different Conferencing Nodes, there is one HD stream in each direction between the two nodes, plus one smaller stream for every participant being shown in a thumbnail.
+As shown in the diagram above, if the current and previous speakers are connected to different Conferencing Nodes, there is one HD stream in each direction in the backplane between the two nodes, plus one smaller stream for every participant being shown in a thumbnail.

 As shown in the diagram above, if the current and previous speakers are connected to the same Conferencing Node, that Conferencing Node sends an HD video stream of the current speaker plus lower-resolution thumbnails of each of the other participants, to all other Conferencing Nodes.
 The other Conferencing Nodes send lower-resolution thumbnails of the other participants.